Aryetis/Obenkyobo/DevReadme.md

 You can setup a very basic Kobo dev environment by following either
 - The <a href="https://github.com/koreader/koxtoolchain">koxtoolchain instructions</a> and work your way from here by cross-compiling qt for ARM and the QTPA kobo platform plugin.
 To validate your arm gcc, run your first non graphical "hello world" throught an ssh-server or use koreader "run command" option.
-- Go the "easy" route and use my fork of @Rain92's <a href="https://github.com/Aryetis/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> (until I eventually find time to write a clean PR for the main repository) to setup everything "libs, Qt binaries, deployment scripts".

-In this Devreadme.md page, I'll discuss my setup using a combination of kobo-qt-setup-scripts and QtCreator.
-It can be somewhat messy as I don't expect anyone else to actually read this, but I try to keep it tidy.
-Just in case.
+- If all you're interested in is getting some basic gcc working <a href="https://github.com/NiLuJe/koxtoolchain/"> Niluje's toolchain </a> is the way to go.
+- If you're interested in getting Qt binaries along with its <a href="https://github.com/Aryetis/qt5-kobo-platform-plugin"> Qt Platform Abstraction for Kobo</a> and <a href="https://github.com/Aryetis/KoboExtraFunk">KoboExtraFunk library</a> to easily manipulate kobo's specific features (such as wifi, buttons, screen settings, etc...) and a bunch of extra libraries (zlib-ng, libb2, zstd, openssl, pnglib, libjpeg-turbo, expat, pcre, libfreetype and harfbuzz).
+Then the "easy" route is to use my fork of @Rain92's <a href="https://github.com/Aryetis/kobo-qt-setup-scripts">kobo-qt-setup-scripts</a> to setup everything.
+This is what we'll discuss with this readme.

 ## How to setup Obenkyobo dev environment using kobo-qt-setup-scripts ? (as of 5th November 2024, tested with WSL2 Debian Bookworm)